puspanjalis/BeHealthy-Healthcare-Company-Case-Study/README.md

 The company wants to build Continuous Random Field (CRF) model to After that, you need to create a dictionary in which diseases are keys and treatments are values.

+There are eight major tasks that you need to perform to complete the assignment.
+They are as follows:

+Data preprocessing
+Concept identification
+Defining the features for CRF
+Getting the features words and sentences
+Defining input and target variables
+Building the model
+Evaluating the model
+Identifying the diseases and predicted treatment using a custom NER.

 - What is the dataset that is being used?

 There are four datasets provided to you to process, which are as follows: